vacuumlabs/react-custom-validation/README.md

           isEmail: {fn: isEmail, args: {value: email}},
           isUnique: {fn: isUnique, args: {time: 1000, value: email}}
         },
+        // Field(s) validated by this validation.
+Validation library uses this
+        // to determine which fields changes, blurs and submits have to be tracked
-        // field(s) validated by this set of rules.
-Important for validation-showing info.
+        // and then uses this data to calculate validation-showing info.
         fields: 'email',
       },
       password: {